 - The time it takes to access information in long-term memory is thought to be 200 milliseconds or .200 second.

 - Encoding is the process of transforming information to store it in long-term memory.
 There are varied strategies that instructional designers and learners can use to improve encoding.
 See the Strategies below.

 - Information in long-term memory is most likely stored in network-type structures called schemas.
 Schemas are an efficient way to organize interrelated concepts in a meaningful way.

 - When we learn or experience something new and connect it with previously stored information, the process is known as assimilation.

-Sometimes we learn something new or have experiences that don’t fit in with existing schemas.
-We then alter existing schemas or create new ones in a process is known as accommodation.
+- Sometimes we learn something new or have experiences that don’t fit in with existing schemas.
+We then alter existing schemas or create new ones in a process cognitive psychologists call accommodation.

 - Retrieval is the process of activating and using information from long-term memory.
-Retrieval is facilitated through retrieval cues, which is any stimulus that helps us recall information from long-term memory.
+A retrieval cue is any stimulus that helps us recall information from long-term memory.